Some homes send a signal that says: “You are meant to live here.” The house that Rebecca and Jordan Kandell bought sent them several of those signals.

 Now complete, the extensive renovation has given the Kandells a home they are proud of, feel a connection to and can see themselves living in for many decades to come, as the Bushnell family did.

 “Going through the nightmare of that [renovation] led us to design what already felt like our dream house into our forever house.
 Every detail in the house was specifically thought through with a clear intention of how we wanted to move through and live in the space,” Jordan says.
 “We created our ideal living situation, and how often do you get to say that?”

-The house is in the final stages of approval to be listed on the State Register of Historic Places.
+The house is listed on the State Register of Historic Places.